nschorgh/Planetary-Code-Collection/README.md

 ### Terrain Shadowing and 3D Surface Energy Balance

-This model of the three-dimensional surface energy balance calculates horizons from a digital elevation model and, optionally, also view factors for use in terrain shadowing and terrain irradiance calculations.
+This model of the three-dimensional surface energy balance calculates horizons from a digital elevation model for terrain shadowing calculations and, optionally, also view factors for use in terrain irradiance calculations.
 The surface energy balance model can then be coupled to the model of subsurface heat conduction introduced above.
 This then provides a complete thermal model for  rugged terrain on Mars or airless bodies.
-This model is still at prototype stage, but has been used in several research studies.
+The model is still at prototype stage, but has been used in several research studies.

 Directory: `Topo3D/`
 *Documentation: User Guide Part 5*